tzutalin/DriveRecorder/faq/faq.md

 ## Does this app support OBD interface?

 At the moment, I don't have OBD setup and device for testing.
 So it does not support OBD interface.

+## Does this app support an external camera connected via USB host or OTG?

+At the moment, it does not support an external camera

 ## Where to download the app